-Title 5, Section 431 mandates LEAs to establish procedures to assure the security of student records.
+Title 5 of the California Code of Regulations § 431 mandates LEAs to establish procedures to assure the security of student records.
 The custodian of records shall be responsible for the security of student records and shall ensure that access is limited to authorized persons.
-An access log will be maintained to record the signatures of those authorized individuals that have had access to student records.
+An access log will be maintained to record the signatures of those authorized individuals that have had access to student records (Appendix D).

-According to E.C.
-49069, parents of currently enrolled or former students have an absolute right to access any and all student records related to their children that are maintained by LEAs or private schools.
+Parents of currently enrolled or former students have an absolute right to access any and all student records related to their children that are maintained by LEAs or private schools.
 The editing or withholding of any such records, except as provided for in this chapter, is prohibited.
-Each LEA should adopt procedures for granting parents copies of their student's file or time to inspect and review them during regular school hours.
+Each Charter LEA should adopt procedures for granting parents copies of their child's records or time to inspect and review them during regular school hours.
 Access to parents shall be provided no later than five business days following the date of the request.
-Procedures shall include the notification to the parent of the location of all official student records if not centrally located and the availability of qualified certificated personnel to interpret records if requested.
-Based on the Family Educational Rights and Privacy Act (FERPA), access to student records and information shall not be denied to a parent because he or she is not the student's custodial parent.
+Procedures shall include the notification to the parent of the location of all official student records, if not centrally located, and the availability of qualified certificated personnel to interpret records if requested.
+Per FERPA, access to student records and information shall not be denied to a parent because he or she is not the child's custodial parent.